optimajet/WorkflowEngine.NET/Samples/ASP.NET Core/readme.txt

 3. Oracle - Sample for Oracle

-Check connection string in WF.Sample\Configuration\ConnectionString.config The order of execution of scripts:
+Check connection string in WF.Sample\appsettings.json The order of execution of scripts:
 1. DB\CreatePersistenceObjects.sql
 2. DB\CreateObjects.sql